hindutva/hindutva.github.io/content/main/rivals/abe-disease/_index.md

     - "Abrahamism has a certain internal “thermometer” which can sense whether a doctrinal patina is strategic acculturation which is good for takeover of heathens, or actually a dangerous counter-intrusion of heathenism into their own doctrine.
 This sensory process had been perfected in the midst of the prathamonmatta-s well before the pretācarin-s and Bardaisan.
 [We know that with the rise of Neo-Platonism and Hermetic traditions, prathamonmatta-s were being absorbed into syncretic or even openly Hellenistic traditions on a large-scale](https://manasataramgini.wordpress.com/2013/12/17/a-greco-semitic-apollonian-ritual-and-the-heathen-assimilation-of-paleo-abrahamism/).
 This led a quick response where the [errant were killed or cut out](https://manasataramgini.wordpress.com/2013/12/17/a-greco-semitic-apollonian-ritual-and-the-heathen-assimilation-of-paleo-abrahamism/)." \[[MT](https://manasataramgini.wordpress.com/2016/03/11/unmada-carca/)\]

 ### On tolerance and evangelism:
-- Rare forms of U1, U2 and U3 proselytize broadly.
+- Rare forms of U1, many forms of U2 and U3 proselytize broadly.
 - Common hooks:
     - Why is there suffering and "injustice" in the world?
 Why was man created?
 We have all the answers, and the world can be paradise.
 - Common reasons for failure